NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.object_info/Tutorial/object_info.tutorial.md

 # END NEW
   ```

+### Step 2.1.2: Add class
-Now that the we have imported the viewport library, we will begin adding to the class.
+Now that you've imported the viewport library, begin adding to the class.

-Inside of the `on_startup` function we will set the viewport variable for the active viewport like so:
+In `on_startup()` set the viewport variable for the active viewport like so:

 ```python